 The Klippel Feil syndrome is a rare malformation in which there is a congenital fusion of two or more cervical and clinically characterized by shortening of the neck, neck stiffness, and low posterior hairline.
 Klippel Feil syndrome may also be accompanied by abnormalities of the genitourinary, cardiopulmonary, and nervous systems.

-The incidence of Klippel Feil syndrome is reported between 0.2 to 0.71 per thousand.
-It is more common in females than males.
+The reported incidence of Klippel Feil syndrome is reported between 0.2 to 0.7 per thousand and is observed to occur more in females.

 Classification of Klippel Feil Syndrome

 There are three morphologic groups of Klippel Feil Syndrome.

 A massive fusion of the cervical spine [3 or more vertebrae]

 A fusion of 1 or 2 vertebrae